rampopat/charje/README.md

 We would also like to thank FetchAI (Kevin, Jon, Yujian, Daniel) for their helpful insights regarding prediction markets, energy markets, ML models, and developing a decentralised platform.

-##### Authors: Ashly Lau, Christopher Gunadi, Esther Wong, Hannah Schlueter, Jasmine Quah, Ram Popat
+##### Authors: Ram Popat, Ashly Lau, Christopher Gunadi, Esther Wong, Hannah Schlueter and Jasmine Quah